 Mix well.
 Store it in a bottle, with or without a spray attachment– your choice.
 It works best when warm.
 You can heat it up in a pan of hot water before each use.
 Spray on your furniture and rub dry with a soft cloth.
 This will wash off dirt and dust and leave a light, conditioning oil film to protect the wood from drying out.

 That’s it for this week, folks.
 My lawn is beckoning a trim before the storm!

-Have a great weekend and I’ll see you next week!
+Have a great weekend and I’ll see you next time!

 © 2012 Shauna L Bowling